Skip to main content

 Native Asset Data is all the data collected on assets during syncing connectors.
 Assets data is usually retrieved from different sources (several connectors) and processed by the Vulcan Platform.
 The result of processing, merging, and deduping is a Vulcan Asset.

-The native asset data can be viewed in the Asset Details card of the Vulcan Asset.
+The native asset data can be viewed in the Asset Details card.

 Vulcan Asset